ai2cm/fv3core/README.md

 $ export FV3_STENCIL_REBUILD_FLAG=False
 ```

 FV3Core has certain backends that use a C++ compiler.
-GT4Py, by default, will instruct it to heavily optimize the generated code using and skip adding debug symbols.
-FV3Core on the other hand, by default will add debug symbols and will not use optimization.
+GT4Py, by default, will instruct it to heavily optimize the generated code, and will skip adding debug symbols.
+FV3Core on the other hand, defaults to a development mode, adding debug symbols disabling C++ optimizations.
 This means stencils using C++ backends will be ready to execute faster, but could be less efficient.
 If the goal is to test FV3Core performance, you will want to set:

 ```shell
 $ export FV3_CPP_DEBUG_MODE=False